 Direct Service Claiming

-The program known as Direct Service Claiming (DSC) provides a channel through which LEA’s can seek federal reimbursement for Medicaid provided services delivered in their schools.
-These type of direct medical services include physical and occupational therapies, speech therapies, counseling of a psychological nature, audiology services, skilled nursing, personal care services, and therapy services considered to be in the arena of Applied Behavior Analysis (ABA).
+The program known as Direct Service Claiming (DSC) provides a channel through which LEA’s can seek federal reimbursement for Medicaid-provided services delivered in their schools.
+These types of direct medical services include physical and occupational therapies, speech therapies, counseling of a psychological nature, audiology services, skilled nursing, personal care services, and therapy services considered to be in the arena of Applied Behavior Analysis (ABA).

 Administrative Activities claims